 To explain the above points, let us take an example of a CHAID tree.
 It divides 163 countries into five groups on the basis of the difference in GNP per citizen.
 The most discriminating criterion, here, is the energy consumption.
 The group with medium GNP split again by life expectancy.

-You need a package for building decision trees in R. This Is called rpart.
+You need R package for building decision trees in R. This is called rpart.
 It is used for classification by generating a decision and regression trees.
 This depends on recursive partitioning algorithm.
 It helps the user identify the structure of data; develop decision rules for decision trees.
 R builds decision trees as a two stage process as follows: